 - Determine economic and nutritive value of by-products from the biofuel/biodiesel industry in shrimp feeds.

 - Developed intellectual property for shrimp and sea urchin feed which increases nutrient quality and decreases cost of feeds, resulting in an estimated increase (greater than 5%) in the internal rate of return.

-- Verifying by-products from the fishery processing, grain crops, and biodiesel/biofuel, can be used as shrimp feed ingredients with a value of $400 to $1,000 per ton for national and international commercial feeds.
+- Verifying by-products from the fishery processing, grain crops, and biodiesel/biofuel, can be used as shrimp feed ingredients with a value of $400 to $1,000 per ton for national and international feeds.

 Omega Protein; Mionix; Temple-Inland; Texas Shrimp Farms; GT Nutrition/Corn Products; Ralco Nutrition; Zeigler Brothers Feeds; Rangen Feeds; POET, Grain Sorghum Check-Off; Univ. of Arizona; Univ. of Alabama-Birmingham; Oceanic Institute/Hawaii Pacific Univ.; Univ. of Hawaii; Mississippi Southern Univ.; Auburn Univ.; Texas A&M Universities at College Station, Kingsville, and Corpus Christi; Waddell SC Mariculture Center; Virginia Tech Univ.